 One of the advantages of having been in the workplace for several decades is that you’ve had the opportunity to build up a strong network of professional contacts.
 The ability to reach out to others for help and advice is invaluable when changing careers.

-Corsetti says she often recommends that people looking for new career opportunities write down a description of the type of job they’re looking for and share it with family members and professional contacts.
+Corsetti says she often recommends that people looking for a new career at 50 write down a description of the type of job they’re looking for and share it with family members and professional contacts so they can read it and provide feedback.

 4. You can build on past successes